b-kwizera/alu-higher_level_programming/python-classes/README.md

 5-square.py: Adds my_print method to display the square using '#' characters.
 6-square.py: Adds position attribute and printing logic with position offset using spaces.
-0-square.py: Defines an empty class Square
+0-square.py: Defines an empty class Square 1-square.py: Square class with private size attribute and no validation